numaneto/AzNetwork-Labs/AzureVirtualNetworks-LabMission/readme.md

 3 - Create one Virtual machine per subnet.

-4 - Each Virtual machine can receive a different IP Configuration in their NICs, for example:
+4 - Each Virtual machine must receive a different IP Configuration in their NICs, following bellow:

     VM1 / VNET1 / Subnet1 / IPConfig1 - Dynamic Internal IP, with no Public IP.